How to Use Fibonacci Retracement and Extension Levels in Trading

 Fibonacci levels help traders identify potential buying or selling points, often relying on a self-fulfilling prophecy.

-In other words, if enough traders use these levels, their buy or sell orders may influence price movements in their favor.
+In other words, if enough traders use these levels, their stock orders may influence price movements in their favor.

 While some traders may strictly buy or sell at Fibonacci levels, others may focus more on the overall market psychology rather than mathematical precision.